Flaggen_Fahnen_International

 English proficiency B2, Latinum or Graecum or a modern language at B1 level or maths proficiency at Leistungskurs level.

-The following foreign language skills are required for the B. A. programme in Linguistics:
+The following foreign language skills are required for the B. A. program in Linguistics:

 English as a scientific and subject language before the 1st semester at least at level B2.